-In addition to traditional devices like laptops and smartphones, you can also connect game systems, smart TVs, Amazon Echos, Google Homes, and streaming video players to the Internet in your Residence Hall room, provided you adhere to all College policies and operate the device in such a way that it does not interfere with the operation of the College's network.
+In addition to traditional devices like laptops and smartphones, you can also connect game systems, smart TVs, and similar devices on the Internet in your Residence Hall room, provided you adhere to all College policies and operate the device in such a way that it does not interfere with the operation of the College's network.

 Information for Specific Devices

 Devices with Web Browsers

 If the device has a web browser, open the browser and visit wifi.snc.edu to complete the registration process.

 This is appropriate for devices like smart TVs, game systems, etc. If the device does not have a browser, complete the Device Registration form to register on the network.

 In order to use the registration form you will required to provide the MAC address of the device.
 Here's an example of a MAC address: 1A:2B:3C:4D:5E:97

 If you need assistance with finding the MAC address of your device, please see the article: How to Find Your Game Machine's MAC Address

 Nintendo Wii - The wireless network card on this device uses older technology and will not work on our wifi network.
 But the device should work fine on our wired network.
 If your dorm room has a network jack on the wall, then you'll just need an ethernet cable and an adapter in order to plug it in.
 This Google search for the adapter may help.